-It should be noted that surface treatment for the dampness is eﬀective only when the moisture is on the surface of the structure and not under pressure.
-Even the surface of exposed brick or stone walls shall be sprayed with water repellent compounds if required.
+It should be noted that surface treatment for dampness is eﬀective only when the moisture is on the surface of the structure and not under pressure.
+Even the surface of exposed brick or stone walls shall be sprayed with water-repellent compounds if required.

 4. Cavity Wall Construction

 Cavity wall construction is an eﬀective method for preventing dampness.
 In this method, the primary wall of a building is shielded by an outer skin wall, leaving a cavity or a little gap between the two.

 In this process, an impervious layer of rich cement mortar is deposited under pressure over the exposed surfaces for waterproofing over pipes, cisterns, etc., to resist water pressure.

 The cement mortar used for guniting consists of cement and sand in the ratio of 1 part of cement to 3 parts of sand.
 This mixture of cement and sand is shot on the cleaned surface using a cement gun under a pressure of 2 to 3 kg per centimeter square.